rrgayhart/programming_ruby_group/README.md

 This is a repository set up for the Gschool[1] reading group to discuss and code through Programming Ruby!

+##### Students can complete one summary/example with both adding to it, or each submit a seperate summary.
+Remember to git pull before pushing your changes! (see instructions on bottom of readme)

 Read to Chapter 4 by Monday!
 ----------------------------
 A randomly generate list of assignments is as follows